Ronnie Hudson

 Ronald Hudson (born February 4, 1957) is an American artist, bassist, composer and record producer.
 He is notable for the hit song "West Coast Poplock", which was later sampled in Dr. Dre and Tupac Shakur's song entitled "California Love".

 Early life

 Raised in Washington, D.C., Hudson began developing his craft at the age of sixteen, playing bass in the band of his friend and mentor Charles Harrington.
 He eventually started his own band, Chapter One, with Al Johnson, after playing with Chuck Brown and the Soul Searchers.
-He later moved to Memphis, Tennessee, to become one of Stax Records recording bassists.
+He later moved to Memphis, Tennessee, to become one of Stax Records' recording bassists.
 At Stax Records, he recorded and toured with Isaac Hayes on his Grammy-winning soundtrack for the 1970s hit movie Shaft, and multi-platinum Black Moses.
-He also recorded and co-produced songs with Rufus Thomas on the "Breakdown", and Luther Ingram on "If (Loving you is wrong I don't want to be right)".
+He also recorded and co-produced songs with Rufus Thomas on "Breakdown", and Luther Ingram on "If (Loving you is wrong I don't want to be right)".